wp-plugins/social-polls-by-opinionstage/readme.txt

 N/A

 == Changelog ==
+  = Version 10.7.0 =
-  = Version 10.6.0 =
+  * New options for adding polls or sets to all posts = Version 10.6.0 =
   * Poll sets and poll placements - improved interface = Version 10.5.0 =